0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

 ### `PolygonRollupManager.sol`

 The [PolygonRollupManager.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonRollupManager.sol) contract is responsible for managing rollups.
-It also verifies batches.
-It creates and updates rollup stacks by storing hash-sequenced data as newly sequenced batches arrive.
+It verifies batches, and also creates and updates rollup stacks by storing hash-sequenced data as newly sequenced batches arrive.

 It is responsible for the verification workflow by supplying updated exit root data to the [PolygonZkEVMGlobalExitRootV2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol) contract.